Program Learning Outcomes - Race and Ethnic Studies

 REST students craft their own learning plan or area of emphasis within the major.
 Depending on their area of emphasis, REST majors may focus primarily on a subset of the following learning outcomes, but by the completion of their program all students should be able to:

-- Effectively evaluate how racism has been embedded in social structures and institutions and how these structures affect people’s everyday lives.
+- Effectively evaluate how racism and settler colonialism has been embedded in social structures and institutions and how these structures affect people’s everyday lives.

 - Accurately analyze how race is socially constructed and transformed over time.

-- Clearly analyze racism as a form of oppression that operates in a dynamic, intersecting relationship with other forms of power and oppression.
+- Clearly analyze racism and settler colonialism as forms of oppression that operate in a dynamic, intersecting relationship with other forms of power and oppression.

-- Evaluate how individual and collective action has and can be used to create social change and racial justice.
+- Evaluate how activism and cultural resources have and can be used to create social change and racial justice.

 Learning outcomes for all graduates from the College of Arts & Sciences